 - When you build custom SQL scripts to extract a subset of the data set in Oracle DB, there is a chance that the script breaks as the source schema keeps changing or evolving.

-- Often, there arises a need to transform the data (Eg: hide Personally Identifiable Information) before loading it into BigQuery.
-Achieving this would need you to add additional time and resources to the process.
+- Often, a need arises to transform the data (Eg, hide Personally Identifiable Information) before loading it into BigQuery.
+Achieving this would require you to add time and resources to the process.

-In a nutshell, ETL scripts are fragile with a high propensity to break.
-This makes the entire process error-prone and becomes a huge hindrance in the path of making accurate, reliable data available in BigQuery.
+In a nutshell, ETL scripts are fragile and highly likely to break.
+This makes the entire process error-prone and greatly hinders making accurate, reliable data available in BigQuery.

 Conclusion